JakCrane/FYP/Research_Files/running_notes_on_research.md

         figure out how much force the piston should put on it, figure out what geometry will get a pressure drop across the piston faces of that force value figure out if this is a valid model

+in trying to find info about fluidisation i found [32](/Research_Files/February/Operation_of_magnetically_assisted_fluidized_beds_in_microgravity.pdf) maybe i could think of the other restoring force as magnetic

+do deep dive into Powder_feeding_enhancement_of_powder_propellant_supply_system_by_using_gas_permeable_piston and maybe look at their experimental results

+try simulate what they got

+reading through the paper, first thing to check is that a gear piston does cause a drop in pressure across the two faces of the piston and try and generate some kind of inlet pressure vs outlet pressure vs drop across the faces relation